Gideon Levy: Criticism

 In 2013, Levy published an article about what he views as a disgraceful attitude towards African asylum seekers in Israel.
-In considering the reasons for this attitude, he wrote, "This time the issue is not security, Israel’s state religion.
+In considering the reasons for this attitude, he wrote, "This time the issue is not security, Israel's state religion.
 Nor are still talking about a flood of refugees, because the border with Egypt has been closed.
 So the only explanation for this disgraceful treatment lies in the national psyche.
 The migrants' color is the problem.
 A million immigrants from Russia, a third of them non-Jews, some of whom were also found to have a degree of alcohol and crime in their blood, were not a problem.
 Tens of thousands of Africans are the ultimate threat."
 Levy's remarks about Russians produced accusations of racism from Eddie Zhensker, executive director of the Russian advocacy NGO Morashtenu, who accused Levy of "brute and coarse prejudices".
 Immigrant Absorption Minister Sofa Landver demanded that Levy be placed on trial.
 Levy later apologised to those who were offended, but claimed that the real problem was that he had called Russian "immigrants" instead of "olim" and compared them to Africans.

-During the 2014 Israel–Gaza conflict the chairman of the Likud Yisrael Beiteinu faction in the Knesset, Yariv Levin, called for Levy to be put on trial for treason.
+During the 2014 Gaza war, the chairman of the Likud Yisrael Beiteinu faction in the Knesset, Yariv Levin, called for Levy to be put on trial for treason.

 In February 2016, after Levy criticized the Israel Labor Party, its Secretary General, Yehiel Bar, wrote in Haaretz that Levy is a Trojan horse: "Sad, that Levy who used to be a moral compass, became a broken compass: at all time, with no connection to circumstances or reality, Levy's compass points negative, points despair, points irrelevant".
-Bar added that Levy regards Palestinians as uneducated children who are exempted of any responsibility to their actions.
+Bar added that Levy regards Palestinians as uneducated children who are exempt from any responsibility for their actions.

-Private life
+Personal life

 Levy resides in the Ramat Aviv neighborhood of Tel Aviv, on a site that was, before 1948, part of the Palestinian Arab village of Sheikh Munis.
 He is a divorced father of two.
 He says his sons do not share his politics and do not read anything he writes.
 He has received death threats.